B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

 Railway resource leading up to and during.
 Railway management, engine types, track types, upkeep.
+The first railway was built in Russia in 1837, as a 17km experimental line connecting St. Petersburg and  Tsarskoye Selo.
+The "modern" railway network was formed around the St. Petersburg-Moscow railway in 1842 [^RHaywood].
+The railway was standardized on 5 ft (1,524 mm) / 1520mm broad gauge.
+This is not to say no other gauges existed; railway lines connecting the Russian Empire to it's Prussian and Austrian neighbors would often be in gauges local to those destinations.

+As a result of it's development independent of central Europe, engines and cars were incompatible between the two systems.
+Much of Europe ended up standardizing on Stephenson gauge, 1,435 mm (4ft 8.5 in) by around 1849.

+When the invasion began, a military rail schedule was quickly instituted.
+It prioritized transport of military troops and cargo, To increase throughput, trains were ran also closer together on the track,

+Train engineers and crew would also travel with the trains to their final destination, often thousands of kilometers and many months from home.
+This differs from peacetime, where crew would usually work local sections of track.

 Required massive amounts of coordination, including temporary rail line expansions, prioritization of freight routes, and the use of "mobile workshops" to repair equipment en route.